k2view-academy/K2View-Academy/articles/26_fabric_security_iam/07_user_IAM_overview.md

 Read [here](/articles/26_fabric_security_iam/13_user_IAM_configuration.md) how to define and configure Fabric's authenticator.

-### Proprietary Custom Authenticator
+### Custom Authenticator

-Fabric can work with a proprietary custom authenticator when required by the organization.
+Fabric can work with a custom authenticator when required by the organization.

 To use such a custom authenticator, implement the interface `com.k2view.fabric.authentication.providers.Authenticator` and set the Fabric configuration accordingly.
 For more information see [here](/articles/26_fabric_security_iam/17_user_IAM_custom_authenticator.md)